Pages

 Extracted from http://mapcarta.com/28949408

-My village lies to the left of the Alagalla mountain range while the Colombo –Kandy railway line is to the right of Alagalla Mountain.
-In the Southern end of the Kandy district bordering the Colombo –Kandy railway line majestically stands this massive rock which is 1200 feet high and about a kilometer long, connecting the Kadugannawa Mountain range and the Pass.
-On the 4th of February, (Sri Lanka’s Independence Day) every year, people from surrounding villages climb up this mountain and reach the summit of Alagalla Rock.
-Some stay a night there on the summit.
-However, the path leading to the summit of this rock is arduous and it runs through a thick jungle.
-To climb to the apex of this rock, one might take 4 to 5 hours from my village.
-One can see the whole Kegalle district from the summit.
-The summit is rocky with a few shrubs and thorny creepers.
-From the summit, one can watch the trains passing to Rambukkana railway station through paddy and rubber lands.
-However much the climb is arduous and tiresome, once you get to the top of the rock, your eyes can catch a breathtaking view that cannot be seen anywhere on the Island.
-I climbed to the summit of Alagalla Rock two times with my friends from my village.
+My village is located to the left of the Alagalla mountain range, while the Colombo–Kandy railway line lies to the right of Alagalla Mountain.
+In the southern end of the Kandy district, bordering the Colombo –Kandy railway line, majestically stands this massive rock, which is 1200 feet high and about a kilometer long, connecting the Kadugannawa Mountain Range and the Pass.
+Every year, on February 4th (Sri Lanka’s Independence Day), people from neighboring villages climb this mountain and reach the summit of Alagalla Rock.
+Some even stay overnight there.
+However, the path to the summit is tough and winds through dense jungle.
+It takes about 4 to 5 hours to climb from my village to the top of this rock.
+From the summit, you can see the entire Kegalle district.
+The summit is rocky, with a few shrubs and thorny creepers.
+You can also watch trains passing to Rambukkana railway station through fields of paddy and rubber.
+Despite the difficult and tiring climb, once you reach the top, you are rewarded with a breathtaking view that can't be seen anywhere else on the island.
+I have climbed to the summit of Alagalla Rock twice with my friends from my village.

 Alagalla mountain range as seen from Mawanella